ccrovetto/test-react-cs/README.md

 # Cornershop Frontend Test

 ## Before you begin
-You will need to create a repository using the base project that we provided.
-After this, upload it to Github, and invite
+You will need to create a repository using the base project that we provided and invite as collaborators: @daslaf @fyanezv @redthree @raerpo @erasmo-marin
-@Galitisrael and @varellanov as collaborators.

 ## The Test
 You need to create a simple counter application that can do the following: